edenreich/edenreich/README.md

 Experienced Site Reliability Engineer (SRE) with a passion for optimizing system performance and ensuring seamless, reliable and resilient operations.
 Proven track record in implementing scalable solutions, automating processes, and mitigating potential issues.
 Excited about leveraging modern technology to enhance the reliability of a system while ensuring cost saving.
 I apply tools like Kubernetes, git versioning to build APIs mainly with programming languages like C#, C++, Typescript, Golang, Rust and PHP.

-- I like to rethink processes that fundemantly were designed rapidly.
+- I enjoy rethinking and improving processes that were originally designed under time pressure.
-- I like to migrate and transform legacy software leveraging the right tools into modern solutions.
+- I specialize in transforming legacy systems into modern solutions using the right tools for the job.
-- I like to create resilient infrastructure designs and solutions.
+- I design and build resilient infrastructure and systems.
-- I like to build useful AI Agents.
+- I create practical, purpose-driven AI agents.
-- I'm currently working mainly with Google Cloud Services.
+- I'm currently focused on Google Cloud, with extensive past experience in AWS.
-- I've previously worked a lot with AWS.
+- I actively contribute to open source projects aimed at simplifying AI agent orchestration.
-- I'm currently learning for the Google Professional Cloud Architect exam.
+- I'm building a next-generation Coder, soon to be released publicly.
-- I'm writing blog posts, when I have time, about fundamentals and essential topics in the software world.
+- When time allows, I write blog posts covering software fundamentals and lessons learned from real-world experience.

 ---